 Yes, instead of cupcakes, you can use this exact batter for making a vanilla 6-inch cake.
-For a 1-layer vanilla cake, I recommend my similar recipe for sprinkle cake.
+For a 1-layer vanilla cake, I recommend my similar recipe for 1-layer sprinkle cake.
 You can skip the sprinkles.
 See recipe Notes for larger layer cake options.

 Frosting for Vanilla Cupcakes

 This vanilla buttercream is a top choice for garnishing your vanilla cupcakes.
 But your frosting options are pretty much endless, including Swiss meringue buttercream, white chocolate buttercream frosting, strawberry buttercream frosting, chocolate buttercream, lemon buttercream, or cream cheese frosting.
 For a lighter, less sweet option, I love pairing these cupcakes with whipped frosting.
 You can even fill them with raspberry cake filling before frosting.